RobbieRotten/obsidian/content/UTS Law Notes/FOL Reading notes.md

 - Louth v Dipros (1992)
   - Stronger candidate, young healthy lawyer was the one with special disability rather than welfare emotionally distressed lady
     - Emotional dependence, like intoxication
-      - In this case he believed her to be in atmosphere of crises (she was “evicted” and going to commit suicide unless he paid)
+      - In this case he believed her to be in atmosphere of crises (she was "evicted" and going to commit suicide unless he paid)
       - She victimized and manipulated himn purposely
         - Unconscionable conduct
   - STEPS TO ANAYLSE CASE